ericwoud/buildR64arch/README.md

 There are now 4 different bootchains supported, tested on R3 (R64 not yet tested, but should work).
 First make sure you are using the latest 'atf' with the following command: `pacman -Sy bpir64-atf-git`

 1. ATF - KERNEL using `fip` partition.
-Default boot method.

 2. ATF - KERNEL using `boot` partition.
+Default boot method.
 The latest atf can boot from `boot` partition instead of `fip` partition, see https://forum.banana-pi.org/t/bpi-r3-bpi-r64-atf-with-fat32-load-capabilities/15345 .
 ATF will directly load the kernel from the boot (fat32) partition.
 Change your setup with the following command: `bpir-writefip --fip2boot`.
 It will rename the fip partiion to the boot partition and move all files from boot folder to boot partition.
-Change back to `fip` with `bpir-writefip --boot2fip`
+Change back to `fip` with `bpir-writefip --boot2fip`.

 3. ATF - UBOOT - KERNEL using `boot` partition.
 U-Boot uses distro-boot to keep the package simple, using a flexible startup environment.
 With `boot` partition present execute the following command:`pacman -Sy bpir-uboot-git` .
 U-Boot will be loaded from `/boot/u-boot.bin`